Documentation Index

 The demand for users to participate in AI-Moderated Interviews has seen significant growth since 2025 and is projected to continue expanding as the technology advances.

-This increase is driven not only by new technology but also by research, such as that conducted by the University of Mannheim, which indicates that AI-Moderated Interviews offer superior linguistic quality.
+This increase is driven not only by new technology but also by research, such as that conducted by the University of Mannheim, which indicates that AI-Moderated Interviews offer superior linguistic quality to traditional quantitative surveys.
 Specifically, respondents use 51% more unique words and discuss 36% more unique themes, establishing this as a scalable and in-depth research method.

 AI-Moderated Interviews are typically characterised by: